We are the legal arm of the progressive movement.

 The FBI may lie to you about their motives so remember: you have the right to remain silent and the right to speak to an attorney.
 Do not talk to the FBI or let FBI agents into your home before speaking with an attorney.

 - Members of the Muslim or Middle Eastern community who are being targeted by Homeland Security.

 - Activists who have been subpoenaed to a grand jury.

 - Activists who have been visited at their home by FBI agents.

 - Non-citizens who have questions about the impact their political activity could have on their immigration status.

 NLGSF’s Immigration Committee and our trained affiliates provide important Know Your Rights training to affected immigrant communities so that they are better equipped to organize and defend themselves against ICE repression.
 The training provides an overview of non-citizens’ constitutional and procedural rights when interacting with immigration agents (Immigration and Customs Enforcement and Customs and Border Protection) and other state and federal law enforcement.
 It also covers how to get involved in supporting immigrants’ rights movements and certain laws that may help undocumented immigrants obtain legal status, worker protections and other benefits.

 If you are a community group and would like to request a Know Your Rights training, please fill out our request form.
 Please note that we are an all-volunteer group and cannot guarantee presenters for every request made.
 Please allow for at least 4 weeks’ notice to allow us adequate time to find presenters and plan the format with organizers.
-Request a Know Your Rights Training, click here.
+To request a Know Your Rights Training, click here.